SystemsApproach/ops/monitor.rst

 this means the Grafana instance running as part of AMP in the central cloud sends queries to the Prometheus instances running on all Aether edge clusters.
-For example, :numref:`Figure %s <fig-ace_dash>` shows the summary dashboard for a collection Aether edge sites.
+For example, :numref:`Figure %s <fig-ace_dash>` shows the summary dashboard for a collection of Aether edge sites.

 .. _fig-ace_dash:
 .. figure:: figures/ace_dash.png